What is a Landscape Architect?

 Horticulturists are trained in the science of growing and producing plants.
 Many horticulturists become nurserymen or work in garden centers.

 Landscape Building Contractors install proposed new site design work conceived, detailed and laid out in a set of blueprint / construction documents by landscape architects.
 Landscape contractors may sometimes be gardeners or landscapers and possess a contractor/builder’s license.

-Gardening & Landscaping: The activity of performing yard maintenance (e.g.: mowing lawns, trimming hedges, weeding, planting edibles, shrubs, trees & ground covers).
+Gardening & Landscaping: This is the activity of performing yard maintenance and can be creative (e.g.: mowing lawns, trimming hedges, weeding, planting edibles, shrubs, trees & ground covers).
 Sometimes contracted landscape maintenance work is provided by landscape building contractors and landscaping companies.

 Are they really a landscape architect?